geheb/daily_picker/README.md

 * Randomly arrange the users
 * Randomly select a team member to start
-* Click on team member to ignore from the daily.
+* Click on team member to ignore from the daily
+* Persist ignored members
 * Click on "Start!" to begin the daily

 # Used assets